 Spanish-born violinist Francisco Fullana, winner of a 2018 Avery Fisher Career Grant, the 2015 Pro Musicis International Award, and the 2014 Johannes Brahms International Violin Competition, has been hailed as a "rising star" (BBC Music Magazine), an "amazing talent" (conductor Gustavo Dudamel), and "a paragon of delicacy" (San Francisco Classical Voice).
 His Carnegie Hall recital debut in 2016 was noted for its “joy and playfulness in collaboration; it was perfection” (New York Classical Review).

-In 2018 Orchid Classics released Mr. Fullana’s acclaimed debut recording Through the Lens of Time, which includes Max Richter’s 2012 composition The Four Seasons Recomposed—performed with the City of Birmingham Symphony Orchestra under Carlos Izcaray—along with 20th century solo violin and violin-piano works by Alfred Schnittke, Salvador Brotons, and Isang Yun.
-Scheduled for June 2020 release is his second solo CD on Orchid Classics, Bach’s Long Shadow, which will include two Bach partitas and works by Albéniz, Tarrega, Ysaÿe, and Kreisler.
-He performs repertoire from that album in his January 2020 recital debut at Kravis Center for the Performing Arts.
-Other highlights from Mr. Fullana’s 2019-20 season include a recital debut in December at The Phillips Collection in Washington, DC and engagements with the Chamber Orchestra of Philadelphia, the Shreveport and Vancouver (WA) symphonies, and the Heartland Festival Orchestra in Illinois.
+In 2018 Orchid Classics released Francisco’s acclaimed debut recording Through the Lens of Time, which includes Max Richter’s 2012 composition The Four Seasons Recomposed—performed with the City of Birmingham Symphony Orchestra under Carlos Izcaray—as well as 20th century solo violin and violin-piano works by Alfred Schnittke, Salvador Brotons, and Isang Yun.
+Highlights of his 2019-20 season included recital debuts at Florida’s Kravis Center for the Performing Arts and The Phillips Collection in Washington, DC, as well as engagements with the Chamber Orchestra of Philadelphia, the Shreveport and Vancouver (WA) symphonies, and the Heartland Festival Orchestra in Illinois.
+An expert in historically informed performance, Francisco will appear in the 2020-21 season with the Baroque orchestra Apollo’s Fire both in its hometown of Cleveland and on tour, performing Vivaldi’s Four Seasons using gut strings and Baroque tuning and recording it for Cedille Records.
+Also in 2020-21, Orchid Classics will release his second solo CD, Bach’s Long Shadow, which will include two Bach partitas—again performed with gut strings and Baroque tuning—along with works by Albéniz, Tarrega, Ysaÿe, and Kreisler.

 Active as a chamber musician, Francisco is a performing member of The Bowers Program at the Chamber Music Society of Lincoln Center, and has participated in the Marlboro Music Festival, the Musicians from Marlboro tours, the Perlman Music Program, the Da Camera Society, and the Yellow Barn, Music@Menlo, Mainly Mozart, Music in the Vineyards, and Newport music festivals.
 His musical collaborators have included Viviane Hagner, Nobuko Imai, Charles Neidich, Mitsuko Uchida, and members of the Guarneri, Juilliard, Pacifica, Takács, and Cleveland quartets.